-6.2.1 Policies Regarding Housing Affordability:
+10.2.3 Policies Regarding Housing Affordability:

-- 1. Find and utilize available funding sources to encourage rehabilitation of older houses through the resources of the Regional Affordable Housing Corporation and other - Annual gross median household income per month multiplied by 30% then by 100.
+1. Find and utilize available funding sources to encourage rehabilitation of older houses through the resources of the Regional Affordable Housing Corporation and other non-profit housing organizations and land trusts.

+Annual gross median household income per month multiplied by 30% then by 100.